acend/ch-open-workshop-tage-training/content/en/docs/01/07_embeddingthesource.md

 6f08ac657320        mariadb             "docker-entrypoint..."
 5 hours ago         Up 2 hours          3306/tcp             mariadb-container
 ```

-You see that every request coming to port 8080 on your local machine is forwarded to your Docker instance's port 80.
+You see that every request coming to port 8080 on your local machine (the web shell) is forwarded to your Docker instance's port 80.
-If you now type <http://LOCALHOST:8080/index.php> in your browser you should get the message: "Welcome to Docker...".
+If you curl to http://\<apache-php container's IP address>:8080/index.php you should get the message: "Welcome to Docker...".

 {{% alert title="Note" color="primary" %}}

-* Instead of using a browser, you can also use `curl http://LOCALHOST:8080/index.php`.
-* <http://LOCALHOST:8080/db.php> will produce an error.
+* http://\<apache-php container's IP address>:8080/db.php will produce an error.
 This is on purpose.
 Please be patient until the end of lab 10!
-{{% /alert %}}

-{{% alert title="Note for play-with-docker.com" color="primary" %}}
-To access the frontend app, you have to use a special URL

-* Copy the SSH connection command (`ssh ip172-18-0-30-bcvhrp0abk8g00cnf9jg@direct.labs.play-with-docker.com`)
-* Remove *ssh* and replace the **@** with a **.**
-* With that URL you will see the app page: `ip172-18-0-30-bcvhrp0abk8g00cnf9jg.direct.labs.play-with-docker.com`
 {{% /alert %}}

 > Question: Can I somehow link the containers together, so that they can talk to each other?